CodandoTV/jujubaSVG/README.md

 - Fork this repository;
 - Solve an issue, or do any improvement you want;
-- Open a PR to the origin repository;
+- Open a PR to the origin repository.

 As soon the PR is reviewed and merged, your update will be available.